blomfelt/bbt045/content/Exercise - Python.md

 This will open the Jupyter notebook! iris.csv and the notebook will be visible on the left.

-Open a third terminal, go to the Python_Intro (`cd` and so on) and download the notebook:
+Open a third terminal, log in to Vera and go to the Python_Intro directory(`cd` and so on) and download the notebook:
 `wget https://bengtssonpalme.github.io/MPBIO-BBT045-2024/python_for_data_analysis/intro_python_data_analysis.ipynb`

-It will now be visible in the browser.
+It will now be visible in the browser, otherwise click the spinning arrow to refresh.